Skip to main content

 };

-Config init entries define configuration files that datamitsu setup generates.
+Config setup entries define configuration files that datamitsu setup generates.

 content?: (context: ConfigContext) => string;